mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 2.1.0 =
+* Added a system for theming the output of the plugin.
+* Added a themable template file for the output of the cart item thumbnail for customized products.

 = 2.0.3 =
 * Now using actual passthru data from the handoff in the design complete email reload url.